Quaqqer/nekontrol/README.md

 # kattest - A kattis solution tester

-This is a simple that program that aims to compile and run kattis problems and tests them with both local and given input and output.
-It also works with input files without a corresponding output file, but then it can obviously not verify if the output is correct.
+This is a simple program that aims to compile, run and test kattis problems against local and sample input and output.

 ## Demo